scorbo2/install-scripts/README.md

 ```

 This maven profile will be activated automatically if the `make_installer` script exists in the known
-location.
+location AND if the maven build is happening on a Linux system.
 Otherwise, the profile will not activate and the existing build workflow is unaffected.
 The end result is you should be able to do `mvn package` and the tarball will just be generated automatically.

 ## Future development

 Probably none - this is old legacy stuff.
-This will likely be replaced by jpackage.
+This will likely be replaced by jpackage at some point.

 ## License